Wealth Report: Asia

 This year's Julius Baer Wealth Report: Asia

-The report also features in depth economic outlook assessments for the key economies in Asia, reinforcing Julius Baer’s long held view that the region will remain the key driver of wealth on a global basis.
+The report also features in-depth economic outlook assessments for the key economies in Asia, reinforcing Julius Baer’s long-held view that the region will remain the key driver of wealth creation on a global basis.

 Living in luxury in Asia: The Julius Baer Lifestyle Index

-The Julius Baer Lifestyle Index 2016 compares 21 goods and services across 11 Asian cities, including Hong Kong, Singapore, Shanghai, Mumbai, Taipei, Jakarta, Manila, Seoul, Kuala Lumpur, Bangkok and Tokyo.
-This year, an additional item has been added to the basket to represent the twin trends of a rising middle class and ageing populations: a high-end skincare product, retailing at over USD 1000 per unit.
+The Julius Baer Lifestyle Index 2017 compares 22 goods and services across 11 Asian cities, including Hong Kong, Singapore, Shanghai, Mumbai, Taipei, Jakarta, Manila, Seoul, Kuala Lumpur, Bangkok and Tokyo.
+The 2017 report has added fine dining to the index for the first time to reflect the growing propensity for HNWIs to spend on experiences.

-You are invited to explore the sixth instalment of Julius Baer’s signature research on wealth trends across Asia with the 2016 edition.
-Your relationship manager will be delighted to provide you with your personal copy (available in English) as well as support when it comes to allocating wealth to this region (subject to local regulatory requirements).
+You are invited to explore the seventh instalment of Julius Baer’s signature research on wealth trends across Asia with the 2017 edition.
+Your relationship manager will be delighted to provide you with your personal copy as well as support when it comes to allocating wealth to this region (subject to local regulatory requirements).